 The plant is a quality source of omega-3 fatty acids.
-Purslane can be eaten raw in salads and generally used as a substitute for lettuce in recipes.
+Purslane can be eaten raw in salads, and can generally used as a substitute for lettuce in recipes.

 10. Wild Watercress

 This sweet tasting wild edible is usually spotted near natural and man-made waterways.
-It’s typically found year around and can be eaten raw after washing or used as part of a salad or placed on a sandwich.
+It’s typically found year-round, and can be eaten raw after washing, or it can be used as part of a salad or placed on a sandwich.

 11. Stinging Nettles

-Not only are stinging nettles delicious to eat, they can help treat a whole host of medical problems like: celiac disease, urinary tract infections, arthritis, tendonitis, asthma, and acid reflux, just to name a few.
+Not only are stinging nettles delicious, they can help treat a whole host of medical problems like celiac disease, urinary tract infections, arthritis, tendonitis, asthma, and acid reflux to name a few.

-• The harvesting season for stinging nettles is especially short.
+- The harvesting season is short.
 They taste best when picked early in the spring up to maybe the first few weeks of summer.
-The best and youngest plants stand about four to eight inches tall.
+The best and youngest plants stand about 6 to 8 inches tall.
 As stinging nettles age, they become extremely tough and difficult to chew.